MSSE - Master of Science Education

 MSSE 503 Integrating Literature into the Biology/Life Science Classroom: 3 Credits (1 Lec, 2 Other)

-(Sp, Su) This course is designed for elementary, middle and high school teachers of biology/life science.
-The course provides effective strategies to integrate literature in the biology/life science classroom.
-Students will share cross-level instruction and constructive ideas with each other.
+(Sp) This course provides K-12 science educators with strategies to integrate literature into the science classroom.
+Students will share cross-level instruction and constructive ideas.
 The goal of this course is to engage and support the integration of reading and science instruction.
-Offered Spring.

 View Course Outcomes:

-- Research and discuss how Indigenous People utilized and flora and fauna.
+2. Research and discuss how Indigenous People utilized flora and fauna.

 MSSE 504 Formative Assess in Sci Ed: 3 Credits (2 Lec, 1 Other)

-(F, Sp) Formative assessment is an ongoing process in education.
-This course will engage teachers in an ongoing discussion and study regarding the construction, selection and use of formative assessment methods.
-The teachers' own instructional settings (classrooms, museums, aquariums, outdoor schools, etc.) are used as "research bases" to conduct classroom assessment studies.
-The results of the assessments provide immediate feedback on both teacher effectiveness and student learning.
-Offered Fall and Spring.
+(F, Sp) Formative assessment is ongoing in science education.
+Learners will engage in discussions and study regarding the construction, selection and use of formative assessment methods.
+Teachers’ own instructional settings in classrooms, museums, outdoor schools, etc. are used to conduct formative assessment.

 View Course Outcomes:

-- Define formative assessment specific to science education
+1. Compare and contrast formative assessment specific to science education.

-- Create, implement and report on numerous formative assessment strategies specific to science education
+2. Create, implement and report on numerous formative assessment strategies specific to science education.

-- Use formative assessment results to make meaningful instructional changes
+4. Use formative assessment results to make meaningful instructional changes.

-- Demonstrate understanding of formative assessment through content knowledge, reasoning, skills, dispositions and skills.
+5. Demonstrate understanding of formative assessment through content knowledge, reasoning skills, and dispositions.

 MSSE 505 Foundations of AR in Sci Ed: 3 Credits (2 Lec, 1 Other)